andreasgr92/Recovery_builder_rg353v/README.md

 # Method:

-1) froke
+1) fork

-2) edit config.sh
+3) edit config.sh

-3) read comments and edit to your own values
+4) read comments and edit to your own values

-4) enable actions if isnt enabled with write permission to perform (save the build)
+5) enable actions if isnt enabled with write permission to perform (save the build)

-5) run
+6) run